wajeht/close-powerlifting/README.md

 }
 ```

-For more of api documentation, visit `https://close-powerlifting.jaw.dev` and request for `x-api-keys`.
+For more of API documentation, visit `https://close-powerlifting.jaw.dev` and request for `x-api-keys`.

 # © License